Docutils has a large user base and is used in production at several

 component interfaces as defined by the abstract base classes

-docutils.reader.Reader, docutils.writer.Writer, and
+docutils.writer.Writer, and docutils.transform.Transform,

-behaviour and names of all documented Python objects, [1]
+behaviour and names of documented Python objects,

 output templates and style sheets provided with the writers,